HamedTaherkhani/EPiC/README.md

 **Steps to run**:

 1. Set `experiment` in your `.env` or environment.
-2. Set `human_eval_instances` (the problem IDs you want to run).
-3. Run:
+2. Run:
    ```bash
    python run_experiments.py
    ```
-4. The script automatically chooses the appropriate `Runner` or `Experiments` class to execute the genetic (evolutionary) prompt engineering procedure.
+3. The script automatically chooses the appropriate `Runner` or `Experiments` class to execute the genetic (evolutionary) prompt engineering procedure.

 ---